NVIDIA-AI-Blueprints/aiq-research-assistant/docs/get-started/get-started-docker-compose.md

 Edit the *Docker Compose file* located at `deploy/compose/docker-compose.yaml`.

   - [ ] Update the value `services.aira-backend.environment.TAVILY_API_KEY` with your TAVILY API Key
-  - [ ] If you have deployed RAG on a different server than AIRA, update the value `services.aira-nginx.environment.RAG_INGEST_URL` with the *public http IP address of the RAG ingestor service* such as `http://UPDATE-TO-YOUR-RAG-IP-SERVER:8082`.
+  - [ ] If you have deployed RAG on a different server than AIRA, update the value `services.aira-backend.environment.RAG_INGEST_URL` with the *public http IP address of the RAG ingestor service* such as `http://UPDATE-TO-YOUR-RAG-IP-SERVER:8082`.
 If you have deployed RAG using docker compose on the same server as AIRA, leave the default value.

   > **WARNING:** The rag ingest IP address must be resolvable outside the docker network, so addresses such as `localhost` or `rag-server` will not work.
 Currently only http addresses are supported.
 HTTPS rag deployments, or authenticated RAG deployments, will require updates to the NGINX proxy.